Reviews for March 6th, 2026

 Number of times I checked my watch: 1

 A Body to Live In is a mildly engaging and stylishly edited albeit hagiographic, repetitive and dry biographical documentary about Fakir Musafar, a performance artist and pioneer of the Body Modification Movement.
-Co-directors Angelo Madsen Minax and Angelo Madsen assemble a lot of archival footage and images of Fakir along with interviews with his wife, Cléo Dubois, that provide a glimpse of what makes him so unique, talented, bold and unconventional as an artist.
+Director Angelo Madsen assembles a lot of archival footage and images of Fakir along with interviews with his wife, Cléo Dubois, that provide a glimpse of what makes him so unique, talented, bold and unconventional as an artist.
 A Body to Live In doesn't delve deeply enough into his life, though, beyond his work which would've humanized him more.
 It's fine as an introduction to a lesser known artist without providing enough insights or revelations beneath the surface, providing scope or becoming a warts-and-all biodoc.
 It ultimately doesn't manage to find the right balance between entertaining the audience and provoking them emotionally as well as intellectually.
 At a running time of 1 hour and 38 minutes, A Body to Live In opens at Anthology Film Archives.

 Number of times I checked my watch: 3